GNOME/gnome-shell/HACKING.md

 restrictive while you're coding, ignore it, and let the patch reviewer decide what to do.

-## Indentation and whitespace
+## Indentation, braces and whitespace

-Use four-space indents.
-Braces are on the same line as their associated statements.
-You should only omit braces if *both* sides of the statement are on one line.
+* Use four-space indents.
+* Braces are on the same line as their associated statements.
+* You should only omit braces if *both* sides of the statement are on one line.
 * One space after the `function` keyword.
-No space between the function name
+* No space between the function name in a declaration or a call.
-* in a declaration or a call.
-One space before the parens in the `if`
-* statements, or `while`, or `for` loops.
+* One space before the parens in the `if` statements, or `while`, or `for` loops.

 ```javascript
     function foo(a, b) {
         let bar;